-The two upper curves in Figures 4-6 show a smaller wage gap between immigrants and natives along the entire distribution within non-routine cognitive, routine cognitive, and non-routine manual occupations compared to the interpretation of the corresponding curves for the task category non-routine cognitive in Figure 2.
-The lower curve in Figure 4 suggests that the refugees who work with routine cognitive tasks perform better up to the 60th percentile.
+The two upper curves in Figures 4-6 show a smaller observed wage gap between immigrants and natives along the entire distribution within nonroutine cognitive, routine cognitive, and non-routine manual occupations compared to the interpretation of the corresponding curves for the task category non-routine cognitive in Figure 2.
+The lower curve in Figure 4 suggests that the refugees who work with routine cognitive tasks perform better than expected up to the 60th quantile.
 Figure 5 indicates that the corresponding level is 80% for immigrants with both non-routine and routine manual tasks.

-Having confirmed significant evidence of better wage earnings performance of refugee immigrant workers across job tasks at the lower and medium part of the income distribution and lower wage earnings at the upper tail, controlling for individual, firm, and regional characteristics, we turn to the gender perspective in Figures 7 and 8.
-The two upper curves in Figures 7 and 8 distinctly illustrate the difference in relative wages between male and female migrant workers compared to their respective native peers.
-The wage earnings gap, whether negative or positive, is notably smaller for female refugees compared to their male counterparts.
-While the turning point for superior performance is typically around the 40th percentile for men, immigrant women sustain higher wage earnings all the way up to the 80th percentile.
+Having confirmed significant evidence of better-than-expected wage earnings performance for refugee immigrant workers across job tasks at the lower and medium part of the income distribution and finding unexplained differences at the upper tail, controlling for individual, firm, and regional characteristics, we turn to the gender perspective in Figures 7 and 8.
+The two upper curves in Figures 7 and 8 distinctly illustrate the difference in observed wages between male and female migrant workers compared to their respective native peers.
+The observed wage earnings gap is notably smaller for female refugees compared to their male counterparts.
+While the turning point for an unexplained difference in wages is typically around the 40th quantile for men, immigrant women sustain higher wage earnings than expected all the way up to the 80th quantile.